SK-Hardwired/s_afv/README.md

   - If Face Detection was on, and Face(s) detected - they are highlighted with red frame
   - What area was reported as in Focus (Yellow circle).
 Actually what camera thinks it focused at.
   - What Focal Plane (on-sensor) AF points were used
-  - Note!
-For ILCA-99M2 displaying of dedicated PDAF points not implemented yet.
-Only on-sensor PDAF spots statuses supported.

 This tool consists of:
   - afv.py - main script itself doing all drawing.